 3. Add as many values as you need in each of the criteria.
 When a new lead is added, the lead score is counted automatically considering its values.

 4. Use the slider to apply a grade to leads based on their score.
 Each grade has a name, usually consistent with a selected metaphor cold / warm / hot and is associated with a range of scores.

 Info: The minimum and the maximum in the slider are correspondingly the lowest and highest possible lead scores.
-For example, if you use two criteria - “country” and “industry”, where, respectively, the highest scores assigned to a value are 40 and 60, then the maximum displayed in the slider is equal to 100.
+For example, if you use two criteria - “source” and “country”, where, respectively, the highest scores assigned to a value are 20 and 40, then the maximum displayed in the slider is equal to 60.